 Discover the Trusted Source for Expert Maritime Advisory since 2007

 Work on the water.
 Travel the Country or the World.
 Live on board SHIPS and other various types of vessels with absolutely no expenses.
 No experience required.
 Male or Female.
-Everyone starts out as an Entry Level Seaman except those with previous Shipboard experience.
-Like those who served in the the Navy or Coast Guard for example.
-Hotel and Hospitality transitions into the Steward Department.
+Everyone starts out as an Entry Level Mariner except those with previous Shipboard experience.
+Veterans who served in the the Navy or Coast Guard for example may have qualifying sea service and can enter this field with ratings and as a result receive life changing wages.

 The successful mission of any Ship requires that everyone from the Captain to the Dishwasher do there job.
 If just one entity breaks down the ship cannot complete its mission.

 I'm a retired Merchant Mariner and have assisted many people with getting into this unique occupation.
-I started this rare service in 2007 and have shown how the road less traveled can be the best traveled.
+I created this rare service in 2007 and have shown how the road less traveled can be the best traveled.
+Many of my clients are living this dream and some have even retired as officers.
+My first client was a female swim instructor for the YMCA.
+She took a chance and recently obtained her Engineers license working for the State of Alaska Ferry System.
 This may not be for everyone but for those who have the desire to travel and make a great living doing so, and can get along with all types of personalities then this is may be your career.

 Veterans have the best opportunity to make this Transition and will receive Preference in both this service and employment.